getcarina/getcarina.com/_reference/2016-10-31-carina-cli.md

 **Note**: By default, the client stores its configuration in the  `~/.carina` directory.
 You can change the configuration directory by setting the `CARINA_HOME` environment variable.
-The configuration file path can be overriden with the `--config` flag.
+The configuration file path can be overridden with the `--config` flag.

 ### List templates
 List the cluster templates that you can use to create a cluster.
 A cluster template